What is hyperhidrosis?

 - Ruined footwear

-- Prone to blistering type of dermatitis (pompholyx)
+- Prone to a blistering type of dermatitis (pompholyx)

 - Prone to secondary infection (tinea pedis, pitted keratolysis)